imagej/imagej.github.io/pages/Logging.md

 description: test description
 ---

-{% include DevelopMenu content="tutorials" %}If you are a Java developer, then it is very likely you *love* logging.
+{% include develop-menu content='tutorials' %} If you are a Java developer, then it is very likely you *love* logging.
 At least, that's the conclusion new Java developers inevitably must draw, based on the fact that 97.3% of all Java libraries in the wild are logging